MagneticPanda/monitor-audio-leakage/README.md

 ## How to Deploy
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
-It can also emulate your application's build environment and API.

 To use the SAM CLI, you need the following tools.